denis911/de2-kestra-postgres-bigquery-docker-compose-full-de-pipeline-orchestration/README.md

 # de2-kestra-postgres-bigquery-docker-compose-full-de-pipeline-orchestration-with-AI-gemini

-Use Kestra to orchestrate data engineering pipelines with local setup using Docker compose
+How to use Kestra to orchestrate data engineering pipelines with local setup using Docker compose.

 ## Installing Kestra